netdata/netdata/docs/store/change-metrics-storage.md

 You do not need to edit the `dbengine page cache size` setting to store more metrics using the database engine.
 However, if you want to store more metrics _specifically in memory_, you can increase the cache size.

+:::info

-:::info If you want to also store long term metrics you can always utilize the [tiering mechanism](/database/engine/README.md#tiering) of the Agent.
+If you want to also store long term metrics you can always utilize the [tiering mechanism](/database/engine/README.md#tiering) of the Agent.

 :::

 :::caution

-This calculator provides an estimate of disk and RAM usage for **metrics storage** Real-life usage may vary based on the accuracy of the values you enter below, changes in the compression ratio, and the types of metrics stored.
+This calculator provides an estimate of disk and RAM usage for **metrics usage**.
+Real-life usage may vary based on the accuracy of the values you enter below, changes in the compression ratio, and the types of metrics stored.

 :::